ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 Prior to removal, it had over 15 million downloads and was used by thousands of open source projects--including many that are critical to the npm ecosystem.
 The deletion of `left-pad` caused build failures for projects large and small and rendered a large portion of the internet unnavigable.
 Npm made the decision to republish the package.

-[After the `left-pad` incident](https://en.wikipedia.org/wiki/Npm_left-pad_incident), npm updated their package deletion policy to prevent similar failures and other package managers followed suit.
+[After the `left-pad` incident](https://en.wikipedia.org/wiki/Npm_left-pad_incident), npm updated their package deletion policy to prevent similar failures and other package registries followed suit.
-In the over 9 years since the incident, package managers have continued to adjust their package deletion policies to balance the sometimes competing interests of open source maintainers, open source consumers, and the package ecosystem itself.
+In the over 9 years since the incident, package registries have continued to adjust their package deletion policies to balance the sometimes competing interests of open source maintainers, open source consumers, and the package ecosystem itself.

 This paper outlines the components of modern package deletion policies.
 It is not meant to be a sample deletion policy, but a list of things to consider when crafting such a policy including package deletion alternatives.

+## Defining Terms

+Package deletion policies are nuanced and terminology varies slightly between ecosystems.
+For the purposes of this paper, the following terms apply:

+* Deleted package: A deleted package is no longer available for download or installation and is removed from the package registry.
+If a user attempts an install, their build will break.
+An ecosystem might also use the term "unpublished" to convey the same idea.
+* Yanked version: A yanked version (or range of versions) is not removed from the package registry, but installers will ignore the version unless it is the only release that matches a version specifier.
+The term "retracted" is also used.
+* Deprecated package/deprecated version: A deprecated package/version is still available to install but has been marked by the author as no longer supported.

 ## Deletion Policy Considerations

 If we consider a hypothetical package deletion policy, it would exist on a spectrum somewhere between never allowing packages to be deleted to allowing packages to be deleted without any restrictions.
 Both ends of this spectrum are impractical.

-* Never allowing for package deletion could result in the publishing of malicious, abusive, illegal, or copywritten content without any recourse.
+* Never allowing for package deletion could result in the publishing of malicious, abusive, illegal, or copyrighted content without any recourse.
 * Allowing for unrestricted package deletion could result in build failures like those seen in the `left-pad` incident, malicious packages snapping up a recently vacated namespace, and other undesirable behavior.

 So when crafting a deletion policy, we want to stay away from the two extremes, but what needs to be considered?

-Whether or not a package manager allows for users to delete packages in some cases, it should allow for the package manager maintainers to manually intervene and delete packages.
+Whether or not a package registry allows for users to delete packages in some cases, it should allow for the package registry administrators to manually intervene and delete packages.
-This allows the maintainer team to protect the ecosystem from malicious, abusive, illegal, or copyrighted content.
+This allows the administrator team to protect the ecosystem from malicious, abusive, illegal, or copyrighted content.
+In these cases, the administrator team will need to delete a package even if doing so causes problems for users.

 But what if a user wants to delete a package they published?
-Although it's possible to require such cases to go to the maintainer team to be manually reviewed and removed, that is not a very efficient policy.
+Although it's possible to require such cases to go to the administrator team to be manually reviewed and removed, that is not a very efficient policy.
-Such a policy would place a burden on the (already likely overworked) maintainer team, and the ecosystem would be cluttered with the unwanted packages until they are manually removed.
+Such a policy would place a burden on the (already likely overworked) administrator team, and the ecosystem would be cluttered with the unwanted packages until they are manually removed.

-Allowing a user to delete their package in certain cases is therefore good for the user, the package manager maintainer team, and the package ecosystem at large.
+Allowing a user to delete their package in certain cases is therefore good for the user, the package registry administrator team, and the package ecosystem at large.
-But what factors need to be considered to avoid a `left-pad` style incident?
+But what factors need to be considered to minimize the risk of a `left-pad` style incident?

 ## Ecosystem Impact

-A modern package deletion policy aims to minimize the impact a given deletion could have on the ecosystem, while granting users some flexibility with their packages.
+A modern package deletion policy aims to minimize the impact a given deletion could have on the ecosystem, while granting authors some flexibility with their packages.

-The following considerations are generally used when determining whether a package is a good candidate for deletion, although specific limits and criteria will vary between package managers.
+The following considerations are generally used when determining whether a package is a good candidate for deletion, although specific limits and criteria will vary between package registries.

 ### Time

 How long ago was the package published?
-Although time since publication is not a perfect metric for ecosystem impact (maybe a package has been around for years but only has a handful of users), there are a number of use cases where this metric is very relevant.
+Although time since publication is not a perfect metric for ecosystem impact, there are a number of use cases where this metric is very relevant.
 For example, the user could have:

 * Published the wrong package
 * Published the package with an unintended name (or a typo)
 * Published a test package to understand and experience the package publishing process

-In these cases, it is very useful for the package manager to have a no hassle deletion policy as long as the package has been published for less than a certain amount of time.
+In these cases, it is very useful for the package registry to have a no-hassle deletion policy as long as the package has been published for less than a certain amount of time.
 For instance, npm allows maintainers to delete their packages within the first 72 hours after publication.
 After 72 hours additional criteria must be met.